 Tenby Golf Club is located on the scenic Pembrokeshire coast, in southern Wales.

-The course is also intriguing, challenging, frustrating- and utterly wonderful.
+The course is also intriguing, challenging, frustrating- and quite wonderful.

-Hole 9 takes you up on to an elevated tee where the views back toward the walled city of Tenby, and the island castle- and then over to the holy island of Caldey are spellbinding..
+Along the way hole 9 takes you up on to an elevated tee where the views back toward the walled city of Tenby, and the island castle- and then over to the holy island of Caldey are spectacular..

-Hole 15, 16 & 17 are played across the trainline, and are generally not regarded as being as strong as the rest of the course, but the long par 4 closing hole, certainly is a quality links hole with the green, and hazards to be negotiated in getting there partially blind..
+Holes 15, 16 & 17 are played across the trainline, and are generally not regarded as being as strong as the rest of the course, but the long par 4 closing hole is a quality links hole.

 Favourite holes include:

-- Hole 1- called Danny Carew- a short par 5 with a blind landing area of the tee, and very tight fairway.
+- Hole 1- (Danny Carew)- a short par 5 with a very tight fairway.
 Did I mention the gorse?
 Hit it straight!

-- Hole 9- called Monk's Way has one of the more sensational teeing grounds I have seen- and the hole is a longish dogleg par 4 to a green angled to the right and protected by a large dune.
+- Hole 9 (Monk's Way)- has one of the more picturesque teeing grounds I have seen- The hole is a longish dogleg par 4 to a green angled to the right and protected by a large dune.

-- Hole 11- called Giltar- just a lovely true links hole
+- Hole 11 (Giltar)- just a lovely true links hole

-- hole 12- called Y Ddau Gwm is a world class hole.
+- hole 12 (Y Ddau Gwm)- is a world class hole.
 It has an outstanding tee right on the beach with views back to the walled city...And the tabletop green is very impressive with big drop off to the front and right.

-- Hole 18- called Charlie's Whiskers- is a strong par 4 with a flattish green complex, but all the interest is created by the rolling dunes and dips 100 metres short of the green.
+- Hole 18 (Charlie's Whiskers)- is a strong par 4 with a flattish green complex, but all the interest is created by the rolling dunes and dips 100 metres short of the green.
 The dunes partially block views of the green, and the dips hide a nasty pot bunker!

 Tenby is a Travelling Golfer 'must play'.